Videos of emaciated Israeli hostages in Gaza increase pressure on Netanyahu for a ceasefire

+JERUSALEM (AP) — Ofir Braslavski watched as his emaciated son, Rom, writhed in agony on a dirty mattress somewhere inside the Gaza Strip, in video footage released by Palestinian militants in recent days showing the agony of Israeli hostages.

+“You see your child dying before your eyes, and you can’t do anything,” he told The Associated Press on Monday from his home.
+“It drives you crazy, it’s unbearable.”

-JERUSALEM (AP) — New images of emaciated Israeli hostages held in Gaza have horrified Israelis and added pressure on Prime Minister Benjamin Netanyahu to reach a ceasefire with Hamas, even as his government considers another expansion of the nearly 22-month war.
+New images of two skeletal hostages have horrified Israelis and added pressure on Prime Minister Benjamin Netanyahu to reach a ceasefire with Hamas, even as his government considers another expansion of the war, which has already destroyed much of Gaza and pushed it toward famine.

-The videos released late last week by militant groups Hamas and Palestinian Islamic Jihad show two skeletal hostages pleading for their lives.
-In one, Evyatar David says he is digging his own grave and speaks of days without food.
-In the other, Rom Braslavski writhes in agony on a dirty mattress and says injuries in his foot prevent him from being able to stand.
+In the video released by the Islamic Jihad militant group, Rom Braslavski says injuries in his foot prevent him from being able to stand.
+In another video, released by Hamas, Evyatar David says he is digging his own grave and speaks of days without food.

 The Associated Press does not normally publish videos of hostages filmed under duress, but is publishing brief excerpts after receiving consent from their families.

-Note: A previous version of this story corrected the spelling to Braslavski. ___